Taishi Katsuragawa's Webpage

-My research interest focuses on the theoretical investigation of the gravitational theory beyond the general relativity (GR), which is in common called modified gravity theory.
-Modified gravity is extension or generalization of GR, where one can introduce the new terms, new fields, new formulation, or new principles.
+My research interest focuses on the theoretical investigation of the gravitational theory beyond the general relativity (GR), which is called modified gravity theory.
+Modified gravity includes extension or generalization of GR, where one can introduce the new terms, new fields, new formulation, or new principles.
 A variety of modified gravity theories have been proposed and investigated so far.

 As a consequence of modification of GR, the modified gravity theory predicts the deviations from GR, which reflects specific features of each modified gravity theory.
 If we could observe such deviations, it would be an evidence of the modified gravity theories.
 Otherwise, the modified gravity would be constrained or excluded.
 Thus, it is necessary to investigate the physical observables and measurements of the modified gravity theories, comparing them with the known results in GR.
 From the phenomenological viewpoint, this is literally the test of gravitational theory, and it would give us a hint to understand what the gravitational theory should be in our Universe.